A Resolution-Based Interactive Proof System for UNSAT: Introduction

-Our first contribution is a generic technique that, given an algorithm for UNSAT satisfying certain conditions, constructs a competitive interactive protocol.
+We present the first interactive protocol competitive for (a simplified version of) the well-known Davis-Putnam procedure---see e.g.\ Section~2.9 of~\cite{Harrison09}.
+Our version fixes a total order on variables, resolves exhaustively with respect to the next variable, say $x$, and then ``locks'' all clauses containing $x$ or $\neg x$, ensuring that they are never resolved again w.r.t.\ any variable.
+For this, we first present the gist of our idea in general terms.
+We introduce a technique that, given an algorithm $\Algorithm$ for UNSAT satisfying certain conditions, constructs an interactive protocol that is competitive with respect to $\Algorithm$.
 Let us be more precise.
 We consider algorithms for UNSAT that, given a formula $\phii{0}$, construct a sequence $\phii{0}, \phii{1}, \ldots, \phii{k}$ of formulas such that $\phii{i}$ is equisatisfiable to $\phii{i+1}$, and there is a polynomial algorithm that decides if $\phii{k}$ is unsatisfiable.
 Our interactive protocols are based on the well-known idea of encoding the formulas in this sequence as polynomials over a finite field in such a way that the truth value of the formula for a given assignment is determined by the value of the polynomial on that assignment.
 The encoding procedure is called \emph{arithmetisation}, and has been extensively used for designing both SAT-solving algorithms (see e.g.~\cite{BussN21} on algebraic proof systems) and interactive proof protocols~\cite{GoldwasserMicaliRackoff,Babai,LundFKN92,AB09}.
 We introduce the notion of an arithmetisation \emph{compatible} with a given algorithm.
 Loosely speaking, compatibility means that for each step $\phii{i} \mapsto \phii{i+1}$, there is an operation on polynomials mimicking the operation on formulas that transforms $\phii{i}$ into $\phii{i+1}$.
-We show that the problem of finding a competitive interactive protocol for a given algorithm $\Algorithm$ for UNSAT reduces to finding an arithmetisation compatible with $\Algorithm$.

-In our second contribution, we apply our technique to construct the first interactive protocol competitive with a simplified version of the well-known Davis-Putnam procedure (see e.g.\ Section~2.9 of~\cite{Harrison09}).
-Our version fixes a total order on variables, resolves exhaustively with respect to the next variable, say $x$, and then ``locks'' all clauses containing $x$ or $\neg x$, ensuring that they are never resolved again w.r.t.\ any variable.
-We show that, while standard arithmetisations are not compatible with Davis-Putnam, a non-standard arithmetisation is.
-In our opinion, this is the main insight of our paper: in order to find interactive protocols for sophisticated algorithms for UNSAT, one can very much profit from non-standard arithmetisations.
+We prove that the problem of finding a competitive interactive protocol for a given algorithm $\Algorithm$ for UNSAT reduces to finding an arithmetisation compatible with $\Algorithm$.
+We then show that, while standard arithmetisations are not compatible with the Davis-Putnam algorithm, a non-standard arithmetisation is.
+In our opinion, this is the main insight of our paper: in order to find interactive protocols for algorithms for UNSAT, one can profit from non-standard arithmetisations.